anyscale/academy/README.md

 > **Tips:**
 >
+> 1. If you just want to read the tutorials, GitHub renders notebooks.
+For a little more interactivity, try clicking the Google Colab links below.
-> 1. This is an early release of these tutorials.
+> 2. This is an early release of these tutorials.
 Please report any issues:
 >    * [GitHub issues](https://github.com/anyscale/academy/issues)
 >    * The [#tutorial channel](https://ray-distributed.slack.com/archives/C011ML23W5B) on the [Ray Slack](https://ray-distributed.slack.com)
 >    * [Email](mailto:academy@anyscale.com)
-> 2. If you are attending a live tutorial event, please follow the setup instructions well in advance, as some of the downloads and installation processes can take a while.
+> 3. If you are attending a live tutorial event, please follow the setup instructions well in advance, as some of the downloads and installation processes can take a while.
-> 3. There is a Troubleshooting section at the end of this README.
+> 4. There is a Troubleshooting section at the end of this README.

 ## Setup